 Native to the U.S., Echinacea has been a favorite wildflower and valuable herb for centuries.
-Long before settlers came to the North America, Native Americans grew and used Echinacea as an herbal remedy for colds, coughs and infections.
+Long before settlers came to North America, Native Americans grew and used Echinacea as an herbal remedy for colds, coughs, and infections.
 Also known as purple coneflower, Echinacea has grown wildly and contently for hundreds of years without human “help,” and it can grow for many years in your landscape or flower beds without any maintenance.
-When I suggest coneflowers to a customer, I am often asked “do you need to deadhead coneflowers?”
+When I suggest coneflowers to a customer, I am often asked “do you need to deadhead coneflowers?”.
 Continue reading for the answer.

 Do You Need to Deadhead Coneflowers?

 Though most of us would love to spend all day, every day, in our gardens, real life gets in the way.
 Instead, we select easy, low maintenance plants that look like we spent hours in the garden when, in fact, their care only requires a few minutes here or there.
 I often suggest coneflower, which tolerates poor soil, excessive heat, drought, full sun to part shade, and will bloom continuously whether you deadhead it or not.

 Coneflowers are sounding pretty perfect now, aren’t they?
 It gets better.
 When in bloom, Echinacea attracts and feeds bees and a variety of butterflies (such as Fritillaries, Swallowtails, Skippers, Viceroy, Red Admiral, American Lady, Painted Lady, and Silvery Checkerspot).

 When they are done blooming, their seed covered “cones” provide valuable food from late summer to winter for many birds (such as goldfinches, chickadees, blue jays, cardinals, and pine siskins).
 So when asked about deadheading Echinacea plants, I usually recommend only deadheading spent blooms through the blooming period to keep the plant looking beautiful, but leaving spent flowers in late summer-winter for the birds.